James Outman Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including James Outman (.333 slugging percentage in past 10 games, including no home run), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+On Sunday, James Outman (.235 slugging percentage in past 10 games, with zero home runs) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Padres.
+He had a hitless showing in his most recent game (0-for-3) against the Padres.

 James Outman Game Info & Props vs. the Padres